SystemsApproach/security/infra.rst

 allocate a chunk of address space to an ISP, and the ISP can sub-allocate from that chunk to one of its customers.
 A hierarchy of certificates can be used that follows this hierarchy of address allocation.
-The RIRs form "trust anchors" from which chains of trust can be built, much the way a modern browser comes with a set of trusted root certification authorities (CAs) so that the certificates issued by web sites can be checked for validity.
+The RIRs form trust anchors from which chains of trust can be built, much the way a modern browser comes with a set of trusted root certification authorities (CAs) so that the certificates issued by web sites, which are signed by CAs, can be checked for validity.

-A key distinction between RPKI and the certificates that we are familiar with from TLS is this: the certificates in TLS are used to validate the *identity* of a web site (e.g., a certificate for cnn.com tells your browser that it is actually talking to cnn.com), whereas RPKI certificates are used to validate the *authority* to advertise certain IP addresses.
+A key distinction between RPKI and the certificates that we are familiar with from TLS is this: the certificates in TLS are used to validate the *identity* of a web site (e.g., a certificate for cnn.com tells your browser that it is actually talking to cnn.com), whereas RPKI certificates are used to validate the *resources* allocated to an entity such as an ISP or an end customer.
+The resources in particular include IP address prefixes.
 As IP address allocation starts with the RIRs and proceeds down through ISPs to end customers, resource certificates are generated at each level in the hierarchy.